tanakamura/buildbm/README.md

 Create package directory in packages. (like ./packages/foobar-pkg/)

-Add BMconfig and package.py in your package direcotry. and add the 'BMconfig' path to packages/BMconfig.
+Add 'BMconfig' and 'package.py' in your package direcotry. and add the 'BMconfig' path to packages/BMconfig.

 'BMconfig' defines config flags for your package,